adirkson/SIC-probability/Sphinx-docs/tutorial.rst

    >>> [ 0.0629     inf     inf     inf     inf     inf     inf     inf     inf
          inf]

-Using the :meth:`~beinf.beinf_gen.cdf_eval` (as in Example 1), the following TAMH, TAOH, raw forecast, and calibrated forecast cdfs can be seen to be:
+Using the :meth:`~beinf.beinf_gen.cdf_eval` (as in Example 1), the TAMH, TAOH, raw forecast, and calibrated forecast cdfs can be plotted:

 .. plot:: pyplots/taqm_example2.py